Lazanias

-Lazanias (Λαζανιάς or Λαζανιά; Lazanya) is a village in the Nicosia District of Cyprus, located southwest of Gourri.
+Lazanias (Λαζανιάς or Λαζανιά; Lazanya) is a village in the Nicosia District of Cyprus, located in the Machairas Forest area, southwest of Gourri.

 History

 The creation and the name of the village are naturally connected with the foundation of the Machairas Monastery on 1160.
 The monks Ignatius and Procopius after securing imperial patronage of Manuel I Komnenos negotiated the resettlement of the various Machaira clans and with the Monastery's expenses were merged into the existing villages.
 The Lazania and other villages were given as a privilege to the new Monastery during the Komnenos dynasty.
 Also the Monastery had promoted several investments in the area (forest industry, agriculture, farming and mills).